pghvlaans/sbotools/man-md/sbofind.1.md

 **-q\|\--queue**

-Show the build queue for each SlackBuild found, given the contents of */etc/sbotools/sbotools.hints*.
+Show the build queue for each SlackBuild found given the contents of */etc/sbotools/sbotools.hints*.

 ## EXIT CODES